 Cochineal and carmine are natural colors extracted from the cactus-dwelling female cochineal insect that is native to Latin America.
 Depending on the method of extraction, it can range in hue from orange to red to purple.

-It has excellent heat, light, and pH stability and works well in a wide range of food and beverage applications, making it popular as a Red #40 replacer when kosher certification is not a requirement.
+In terms of stability, this natural color source is one of the best – it has excellent heat, light, and pH stability and works well in a wide range of food and beverage applications, making it popular as a Red #40 replacer when kosher certification is not a requirement.

 These are vibrant green options that have good stability to heat, light, and pH.

 Curcumin, also called turmeric, is a vibrant yellow pigment extracted from the root of the turmeric plant, which is in the ginger family.
-It has a long history of use as a spice and as a medicinal supplement.
+Turmeric has a long history of use as a spice and as a medicinal supplement.